connexcs/docs/docs/reporting-problems.md

 #### Categories

-+ **Platform**- Refers to the stability of the ConnexCS system (typically outside customer control).
+**Platform**- Refers to the stability of the ConnexCS system (typically outside customer control).
 Ex: ConnexCS platform is down.
-+ **Operational** - Anything within the customer's control.
-Ex: configuration issues.
+**Operational** - Anything within the customer's control.
+Ex: Configuration issues.

 #### Severity Levels